fizzwidget/faction-friend/readme.txt

 - When gaining reputation with multiple factions at once, we switch the reputation watch bar to whichever faction gained the most.
 - Always shows a tooltip with at least basic reputation info when mousing over the reputation watch bar, since the default UI doesn't provide for easily distinguishing renown levels / reputation standings.
+- Warlords of Draenor: Fixed a bug that prevented showing item tooltip info for Horde- or Alliance-only factions.
+- Cataclysm: Previously tracked Writs of Commendation for racial factions, but didn't track that they can be purchased with Marks of the World Tree; fixed.

-Content Updates
+Content Updates / Fixes

-- Dragonflight: Treasure collection turnins for the four major Patch 10.0 factions, Vault Artifacts, prior expansions' reputation items available from Paracausal Flakes vendors
+- Dragonflight: Treasure collection turnins for the four major Patch 10.0 renown factions, Vault Artifacts, reputation items for certain past expansions' factions from Paracausal Flakes vendors
 - Shadowlands:
 - Battle for Azeroth: Treasures for Rustbolt Resistance, Island Expedition items for major Zandalar and Kul Tiras factions (dubloon purchase > item turnin > use quest reward item)
 - Legion: Patch 7.3 Argus factions, Talon's Vengeance faction, more Greater Insignia items and Demon's Soulstone for all factions